"By failing to prepare, you are preparing to fail."

 Preparing For the Mathematics Tests

-All students will begin with Accuplacer’s Elementary Algebra Test.
+All students will begin with ACCUPLACER Elementary Algebra.
 The test is adaptive.
 If you do very well on the Elementary Algebra test you will automatically advance to the College-Level Math test.
 The results of these two tests will place you somewhere between Intermediate Algebra and Calculus.
 If you don’t do as well on Elementary Algebra, you will automatically go on to the Arithmetic test and be placed somewhere between Arithmetic and College Algebra .

-The Reading Comprehension section contains 20-25 questions.
-Designed to measure how well you understand what you read, some questions will require reading passages of various lengths and answering a series of questions about the content in the passage.
+Reading Comprehension contains 20-25 questions designed to measure how well you understand what you read.
+Some questions will include reading passages of various lengths and a series of questions about the content in the passage.
 Other questions will require the tester to read two sentences and answer a question regarding the relationship of these two sentences.

-The sentence skills section includes 20-25 questions.
-Sentence Correction questions ask you to choose a word or phrase to substitute for an underlined portion of a sentence.
+Sentence Skills includes 20-25 questions.
+Sentence correction questions ask you to choose a word or phrase to substitute for an underlined portion of a sentence.
 Construction shift questions ask that a sentence be rewritten in a specific way without changing the meaning.